 Figure 34.
 Test Summary page

-When finished, test examiners can log off the Test Administrator Interface by selecting [Logout as Name] at the top right.
-Test examiners should also collect any scratch paper and follow procedures for local secure destruction as outlined in the Secure Handling of Printed Materials subsection.
+When finished, TEs can log off the Test Administrator Interface by selecting [Logout as Name] at the top right.
+TEs should also collect any scratch paper and follow procedures for local secure destruction as outlined in the Secure Handling of Printed Materials subsection.